 American Express’s travel reward cards have gotten a reputation for being some of the best cards for earning points to use towards your travels.
 Amex also lets you book travel on their website, making it easy for you to redeem Membership Rewards points.
 Still, many people wonder if Amex’s travel reward cards are worth the annual fee.

 If you’re considering getting an Amex Membership Rewards card, you’ll be happy to hear that you can good deals booking on Amex Travel in addition to transferring your points out to a travel partner.
 These are some of the deals available to you when you book your trips through Amex Travel.

-Amex’s two best-known travel reward cards are their Premier Rewards Gold Card and their Platinum Card.
-Both cards offer worth-while rewards and points that you can use when you’re booking trips on Amex Travel.
+Amex’s best-known travel reward card is The Platinum Card® from American Express which offers worth-while rewards and points that you can use when you’re booking trips on Amex Travel.

 Many travelers choose to use Amex’s Platinum card because of the benefits it offers frequent travelers.

 The Business Platinum Card® from American Express includes a 35% rebate when you use points to book air travel.
 You’ll get this rebate when you use Membership Reward Points to pay for some or all of a plane ticket on qualifying airlines.
 To get the rebate, you’ll have to book through American Express Travel.
 You’ll get the points back about six to eight weeks after you book your flight.
 You can get up to 500,000 bonus points per calendar year with this rebate.

 The one caveat is that you can only use your rebate for one airline each year if you’re buying economy class tickets.
 You can also only change your airline once per year.
 However, you can use this rebate on any airline if you book in first or business class through American Express Travel.